32 Obesity, Sarcopenia, and Frailty Prevent Longevity

 Sarcopenia Is the Driving Factor For Frailty

 Sarcopenia leads first to a functional decline.
 Once people cross a certain sarcopenia threshold, poor strength and physical tiredness lead to walking and balancing problems.
 After developing these problems, people with sarcopenia go out less often and spend more time at home, eventually limiting physical activity entirely.
-Frailty sets in.
+Frailty starts setting in.

 A life once full of activity and social interaction completely changes.
 As frail people begin spending more time alone, they tend to feel down, anxious, and depressed.
 Mitochondrial dysfunction does not only reduce energy availability in muscles, but also affects the function of neuron in the brain.
 This leads to problems with coping, learning, and making decisions.
+This is called cognitive decline.

 Social isolation due to the inability to move and the avoidance of challenging situations will lead to social decline.
+A frail person is less able to cope with unfamiliar situations such as meeting and interacting new people during an social event.

 You can clearly see how sarcopenia, once it results in frailty, can start a vicious downward spiral.
 Here are some seniors talking about frailty: